swyannnn/CW2024/README.md

     Pausing option doesn't exist
     </td>
     <td>
-    - Inability to pause can disrupt the gaming experience, especially during unforeseen interruptions. <br>
+    <li>Inability to pause can disrupt the gaming experience, especially during unforeseen interruptions. </li>
-    - Allowing players to pause the game allow players with more control over their gaming experience and the flexibility.
+    <li>Allowing players to pause the game allow players with more control over their gaming experience and the flexibility.</li>
     </td>
     <td>
     The game can now be paused at any time during play using a keyboard shortcut or by clicking on the settings icon, then resume gameplay at their own pace.